-The spending limit for contactless payments in the UK is rising from 1 April 2020.
+(Pocket-lint) - The spending limit for contactless payments in the UK is now set at £100.

-You will be able to spend up to £45 - an increase of £15 from the previous limit - when using contactless payment systems in supporting stores.
+You will be able to spend up to that amount when using contactless payment systems in supporting stores.